oshawa-connection/amici/Readme.md

 2. I can write non-SPA apps about 3 times faster.
 3. SPA's are more complex to get authentication working correctly for.

+### Why didn't you use TypeScript?

+I love TypeScript, but not everyone feels this way.
+Writing in JS with JSDoc + a jsconfig.json file gives _most_ of the benefits of TS while allowing other developers, who might not like TS, to contribute to the app.

 ## Security

 This is a demo app, I didn't use identity framework so there is no authentication/ authorisation.